Field Trips

 What should we bring?

 Because of the elevation and wide open space, the temperature and wind and the park can be more extreme than in surrounding areas.
-Please prepare students accordingly.
+Please prepare students accordingly and dress appropriately for the weather.
 Be “tick aware” and wear long pants, close-toed shoes, and insect repellant, as well as clothes you don’t mind getting dirty or muddy.
 Also wear a hat and bring water and a snack.
 You will also need to bring signed waivers for all participants.

 What if there is a chance of bad weather?

 Field trips will be canceled in the case of inclement weather.
-If there is a 60% or higher chance of heavy rain, thunderstorms, lightning, extreme heat, or snow, we will cancel the trip by 5:00 p.m. the weekday before the trip.
+In case of inclement weather, we will cancel the trip by 5:00 p.m. the weekday before the trip.

 Are there bathrooms, benches, or picnic areas?

 Freshkills Park is in transition from landfill to park.
 At the moment, there are no benches or picnicking areas within closed sections of the Park.
-There is one bathroom located at the Visitor Center, halfway between the entrance and the main activity area.
 In order to make the most of your time at the Park, we recommend visitors use facilities elsewhere before embarking on their field trip.
+There are bathroom facilities located at Schmul Park, nearby.

 Is there a good place to eat lunch?

 School groups are not able to eat lunch in closed sections of Freshkills Park.
-However, many classes have chosen to eat lunch at Schmul Playground, where there are benches and a comfort station.
-Schmul Playground is a five minute drive from the exit of Freshkills Park.
-Upon request, your Freshkills Park educator can lead the group to Schmul at the conclusion of your trip.
+However, lunch can be eaten at open sections of the park such as Schmul Park or the newly opened section of North Park, where there are benches and a comfort station.
+These parks are less than a five minute drive from the exit of Freshkills Park.

 Can I bring more than 30 students to the Park?

 While we recognize that many teachers have large classes, we strive to preserve the interactive nature of field trips at Freshkills Park.
-If you would like to bring more than 30 students to Freshkills, we recommend splitting the students into two field trips.
-For example, if you want to bring 60 students, you may bring 30 students on the first field trip and 30 students on the second field trip.
+If you would like to bring more than 30 students to Freshkills, please write us a note in your tour request.

 Education Home Page + Virtual Field Trips + Classroom Resources + Group Volunteer Projects + Grassland Education Project + Mobile Lab